ray-x/lsp_signature.nvim/README.md

   padding = '', -- character to pad on left and right of signature can be ' ', or '|'  etc

-  transpancy = nil, -- disabled by default, allow floating win transparent value 1~100 shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black', -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' timer_interval = 200, -- default timer check interval set to lower value if you want to reduce latency
+  transparency = nil, -- disabled by default, allow floating win transparent value 1~100 shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black', -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' timer_interval = 200, -- default timer check interval set to lower value if you want to reduce latency